BrokenSource/ShaderFlow/Readme.md

 **ShaderFlow**, similar to [**Manim**](https://github.com/3b1b/manim), is best used directly from a `python` script

-- <b>Warning:</b> Recent code changes may cause new bugs.
-Now working on stability and cleanups ⚠️

 <br>

 > 🔴🟡🟢&nbsp; **For Extra installation Help**, check out the [**Monorepo**](https://github.com/BrokenSource/BrokenSource#-running-from-the-source-code)